redhat-developer/app-services-cli/docs/commands/rhoas_dedicated_register-cluster.md

       --access-token string           The access token to use to authenticate with the OpenShift Cluster Management API.
       --cluster-id string             The ID of the OpenShift cluster to register:
       --cluster-mgmt-api-url string   The API URL of the OpenShift Cluster Management API.
+      --page-number int               The page number to use when listing clusters. (default 1) --page-size int                 The page size to use when listing clusters. (default 100)
 ```

 ### Options inherited from parent commands